 So today I thought I would go and let you all know what to expect from applying to one of the main providers of ALT’s in Japan.
-(That’s Assistant Language Teacher for those of you who missed my first ever post!)
+(That’s Assistant Language Teacher for those of you who missed the last post!)
+Interac!
+Yaaaay!
+As I am now about 2/3rds of the way through their interview process I felt it was okay to start this now. :)

-So you first have to go to Interac’s main website and fill out their online application.This isn’t hard at all, it’s just usual application/resume stuff–but make sure you do it carefully!
+So you first have to go to their website and fill out their online application.This isn’t hard at all, it’s all just usual application/resume stuff, but make sure you do it carefully!
 You are now officially applying to teach English in a foreign country so getting your spelling and grammar correct would probably be a good idea!
 There is also an essay at the end of the application so make sure you take your time and plan it all out well.
-Get a friend or family member to proofread it for you.
 Remember those bubble maps you used to make in school?
-Yeah, those are useful any way you look at it.
+Yeah, those are useful anyway you look at it.